skay3922/bookinglane_docs/source/index.rst

 Get started
 ===========

-Create an corporate account and learn how to start using API Bookinglane.
+Create a corporate account and learn how to start using Bookinglane API.

 Development server endpoint: